tnagler/quickpool/README.md

 quickpool::push(job_cons, 1);        // reads x[1]
 todo_cons.wait();                // waits for all consumers to finish
 ```
-You can also add items on the fly
+You can add items on the fly
 using [`TodoList::add()`](https://tnagler.github.io/quickpool/classquickpool_1_1TodoList.html).